-Last updated on October 3rd, 2017 at 09:21 pmHorse owners know just how important it is to look after their beloved steeds… and whether those equines are real or mythical makes little difference.
+Last updated on December 4th, 2021 at 12:14 amHorse owners know just how important it is to look after their beloved steeds… and whether those equines are real or mythical makes little difference.

 The Kelpies, the world’s largest pair of equine sculptures, are having their first “health check” since they were unveiled in 2014.
 Read the story here.